ewaingar/penn-cs-theory.github.io/content/en/seminar.md

 ---

-Below is a *tenative* list of speakers for Spring 2023, and we will announce all talks on the theory-group listserv.
+Below is a *tentative* list of speakers for Spring 2023, and we will announce all talks on the theory-group listserv.
 <!-- In markdown, 2 spaces at end of line is for newline, thus the trailing whitespace -->
 1/27: [Erik Waingarten](https://sites.google.com/site/erikwaing/home)
 2/10: [Yiping Ma](https://www.seas.upenn.edu/~yipingma/)